KCR78/FirebaseFirestoreAssistant/README.md

 }
 ```

-`userRepo.getFromDatabase()` return a `LiveData<T>` so that you will get realtime updates if anything changes happen in database. you need to observe it and update your UI when ever there is some change in database.
+`userRepo.getDocumentFromFirestore()` return a `LiveData<T>` so that you will get realtime updates if anything changes happen in firestore. you need to observe it and update your UI when ever there is some change in firestore.

-`userRepo.getFromDatabaseCache().get()` return `T` (in this case `User`) from your local database.
+`userRepo.getDocumentFromFirestoreCache().get()` return `T` (in this case `User`) from your local database.
 Then update your UI using `LiveData<T>`.
-It will not make any request to your Firebase database.
+It will not make any request to your Firebase firestore.

-`pushToDatabase().get()` push your data class to database and it'll return the pushId. you can save pushId if you need it later.
+`pushToFirestore().get()` push your data class to firestore and it'll return the pushId. you can save pushId if you need it later.

-For more detail refer to [UserViewModel.java](https://www.github.com/Im-Mark42/FirebaseDatabaseAssistant/tree/master/app/src/main/java/com/sach/mark42//databasedemo/java/UserViewModel.java)
+For more detail refer to [UserViewModel.java](https://github.com/Im-Mark42/FirebaseFirestoreAssistant/blob/master/app/src/main/java/com/sach/mark42/firestoredemo/java/UserViewModel.java)

 * Initialize `ViewModel` class in your `activity` class and call above methods.